bucket-list/abl-skeleton/README.md

 Instead, the type is defined in the filename i.e. `dashboard.directive.js`, `dashboard.controller.js`

 ### Why?
-Too much wasted time creating files alone, and always the same code repeating -- NO!
+Too much wasted time creating files alone, and always the same code repeating -- NO.

-We'll declare the type in the filename instead.
+We declare the type in the filename instead.

 ### Directives
 file name: `dashboard.directive.js`